-A chatbot aims to help customers with elementary queries and provides them with basic answers to FAQs.
+A chatbot aims to help customers with elementary queries and helps them answer frequently asked questions.
 But it does not mean that they are not capable of generating qualified leads or planning an online meeting via an integrated calendar.
 All these options can be achieved with chatbots.
 However, they are not powered by artificial intelligence that can learn from previous experience.
 Instead, chatbots follow its pre-determined navigated path leading to the next pre-determined questions.

 What Is a Conversational AI?

 Conversational AI is an advanced technology backed by natural language processing (NLP) and Machine learning (ML) algorithms.
 They can learn from past events and offer superior performance to the customers.
 Unlike chatbots, they can intelligently interpret what customers want and provide a level-up response.

 The standard architecture of conversational AI encompasses such technologies as:

 - Automatic speech recognition (ASR)

 - Dialogue Manager (DM)